 There are no booking fees for this production.

 However, all bookings made through ATG Tickets for this venue are subject to a £2.85 Transaction fee.

 All Super Seats include choice of nibble box, welcome drink and programme or theatre gift.

 There are sixteen wheelchair spaces available in the auditorium.
 12 in the stalls and 4 in the circle.
-There is lift access to all levels of the theatre.
+There is lift access to all levels of the theatre except the Rear Circle where access is obtained by lift and steps.
 All areas of the Theatres are accessible to customers with limited mobility, including wheelchair users.
 There is level access from Lime Street, through into the foyer, with level access into the auditorium at both sides of the stalls.
 The building features wide doors, and additional toilet facilities for disabled people.
 One front of house lift provides access to the circle and one lift provides access to the stalls bar toilets, with appropriate seating positions available on all levels.

 Liverpool Empire Theatre is equipped with an infrared sound amplification system.
 To access the infrared system please request receiving equipment from a member of the Front of House team who will provide you with an induction loop necklace.

 Suitable for persons wearing a hearing aid, the induction loop necklace is worn around the neck.
 Whilst wearing the necklace, switch your hearing aid to the 'T' setting and the sound is amplified.
 The necklace has an adjustable volume control.